 ‘Vessels are female.
 There is no doubting it in my mind.
 Bowls, vases, the shapes simply lend themselves to curves and rounds.’

-Philomena Harmsworth, a painter of twenty years has all of a sudden, discovered pottery.
+Philomena Harmsworth, a painter of twenty years has moved to East Sussex and discovered pottery.
 She says that last year the paintings were literally starting to leave the surface of the canvas and that after a short pottery course realised, with utter delight, that so many of the paintings were actually supposed to have been pots all along!
 This is an interesting concept as Philomena makes pots that are also supposed to be paintings!

 Now ensconced in a project coined the Many Vesseled Women, literally female figurines made up of domestic vessels – traditionally hand-thrown bowls, vases.
 The compilations are then sketched upon, often directly from life giving it that immediate freshness of first hand insight.
 They have a dichotomy of traditionally produced domestic ware with a surreal decorative element.
 Philomena calls these 3D paintings.